 It's a good idea to take notes of each property you inspect.
-As well as the address, rent, and agent take notes of the following details:
+As well as the address, rent, and agent take notes of the details:

 - Are there laundry facilities?

 - Is there a telephone line already connected?

 - Do the light fittings work?

 - Is the oven/stove, gas or electrical?

 - Do the toilet and shower both work?

 - Is there damp or mould on the walls?

 - Is there painting required?

 - Is the place furnished?
 What kind of furniture?

 - What kind of heating/cooling is there?

 - Is there an insect/pest problem?

 - Is it close to transport, shops, and campus?

 - Will the area be noisy?
 Is it on a busy road?

 - Is there good security?

 - Will the landlord carry out any repairs before you move in?

+- How are repairs made once you live there, and who pays for which repairs?